hashicorp/terraform-provider-azurerm/website/docs/r/automanage_configuration_profiles.html.markdown

 * `location` - (Required) The Azure Region where the automanage ConfigurationProfile should exist.
 Changing this forces a new automanage ConfigurationProfile to be created.

 * `configuration` - (Required) configuration dictionary of the configuration profile.
+Changing this forces a new automanage ConfigurationProfile to be created.

 ---